louismullie/temp-data/markdown_final/e9fc1c4f-a05f-a7ea-d6ad-8b174ca29c29.md

 ---

 For suspected pulmonary edema in a 56-year-old male with hypertension, edema, and crackles, **chest X-ray is the first-line test** to rapidly confirm pulmonary edema and guide initial management [^0d75641a].
-Echocardiography is essential within 48 hours to define cardiac function, valve disease, and ischemia, and to direct long-term therapy [^0d75641a] [^b17afe9c].
+Echocardiography is essential within 48 hours to define cardiac function, valve disease, and ischemia, and to direct long-term therapy [^0d75641a] [^notfound].
 If bedside ultrasound is available, **lung ultrasound can detect B-lines** and pleural effusions earlier than CXR, aiding early diagnosis and monitoring [^3956e55e] [^4cf461a1].
 Smoking cessation is critical and reduces dyspnea, hospitalizations, and mortality in heart failure and COPD [^notfound].

 ---